sveltejs/rfcs/text/0003-reactive-declarations.md

 * that reactive declarations don't run immediately upon reassignment of their inputs, but rather as part of the update cycle
 * the use of the `$` prefix to unwrap reactive stores

-We also need a well-considered answer to the question about what should happen when inputs are reassigned during `beforeRender`.
+We also need a well-considered answer to the question about what should happen when inputs are reassigned during `beforeUpdate`.

 ## Alternatives

 The 'do nothing' alternative is to rely on function calls — either making their dependencies explicit, or attempting to trace their dependencies.
 Absent a Sufficiently Smart Compiler, this risks creating significant computational overhead.

-Or, we could rely on users to recompute values themselves in `beforeRender`.
+Or, we could rely on users to recompute values themselves in `beforeUpdate`.
 This is unergonomic, and risks either unnecessary work (recomputing values when inputs haven't changed) or bugs (failing to do so when they have).

 Some people propose using magic functions instead, transforming calls to those functions into the code we've already seen: